Toggle: English / Spanish

-High levels of hemoglobin derivatives can lead to significant health problems.
+High levels of hemoglobin derivatives can lead to major health problems.
 The altered forms of hemoglobin do not allow oxygen to be moved properly through the body.
 This can lead to tissue death.

 The following values, except sulfhemoglobin, represent the percentage of hemoglobin derivatives based on total hemoglobin:

-- 10-20% symptoms of carbon monoxide poisoning begin to appear
+- 10 to 20% - symptoms of carbon monoxide poisoning begin to appear

-- 50-80% results in deadly carbon monoxide poisoning
+- 50 to 80% - results in potentially deadly carbon monoxide poisoning

-- 35-40% results in shortness of breath and headache
+- 35 to 40% - results in shortness of breath and headache

-- Values of 10 grams per deciliter (g/dL) cause bluish skin color due to lack of oxygen (cyanosis), but do not cause harmful effects.
+- Values of 10 grams per deciliter (g/dL) cause bluish skin color due to lack of oxygen (cyanosis), but do not cause harmful effects most of the time.

 Benz EJ Jr, Ebert BL.
 Hemoglobin variants associated with hemolytic anemia, altered oxygen affinity, and methemoglobinemias.
 In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, Anastasi J, eds.
 Hoffman Hematology: Basic Principles and Practice.
 6th ed.
-Philadelphia, Pa: Churchill Livingstone Elsevier; 2012:chap 41.
+Philadelphia, PA: Elsevier Churchill Livingstone ; 2013:chap 41.

 Christiani DC.
-Physical and chemical injuries of the lung.
-In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
-24th ed.
-Philadelphia, Pa.: Saunders Elsevier; 2011:chap 94.
+Physical and chemical injuries of the lung In: Goldman L, Schafer AI, eds.
+Goldman's Cecil Medicine.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 94.